niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 2. In the Jenkins UI page you should see options to install suggested plugins or select plugins to install.
 Click install suggested plugins.

 3. Once all the plugins have installed, you can create your admin user.
-Enter a username and password of your chosing and make a note of them as you will need them further on in the project (you will need them to access the Jenkins instance if you are logged out).
+Enter a username and password of your choosing and make a note of them as you will need them further on in the project (you will need them to access the Jenkins instance if you are logged out).
 You will also need to provide a name and email (you can use you lloydsbanking.com email).

 4. Leave the Jenkins URL as it is.
 Make sure to copy the URL and paste it in a notepad.
 This will be how you access the Jenkins UI in future, along with the password you used to access the UI.
 Click Save and Finish